-Appearance Product name Description Product no. Backup battery With a connector AFPX-BATT
+Appearance Product name Description Product no. Backup battery With a connector for CPS4/CPS3 AFPX-BATT

-- Calendar timer values can continue operation for about one week by the built-in capacitor, even if no battery is used. - In order to charge the built-in capacitor, supply power to the CPU unit for at least 30 minutes.
+- The backup battery is for CPS4\/CPS3 series.
+It cannot be attached to CPS21.
+The calendar timer can continue the operation for about one week for CPS4\/CPS3 and about two weeks for CPS21 by the built-in capacitor, even if no battery is used. - In order to charge the built-in capacitor, supply power to the CPU unit for at least 30 minutes.